Patient Blood Management

 • Pale skin

-• Problem with concentration
+• Problems with concentration

 • Irritability

-Why you need a lot of iron before surgery
+Why you need more iron before surgery

 Your body needs iron to help build new red blood cells.

-Iron-rich food
+Iron-rich foods

 Heme iron is easily absorbed and can be found in foods such as organ meats (liver, kidney, heart), beef, lamb, pork, veal, dark poultry meat, and fish or seafood.

 Non-heme iron is less easily absorbed.
-It is found in whole grain cereals or fortified cereals, vegetables (beans, lentils, dried peas, chard), dried fruits (raisins, apricots), seeds, nuts, and whole grain or enriched breads and pasta.
+It is found in whole-grain cereals or fortified cereals; vegetables (beans, lentils, dried peas, chard); dried fruits (raisins, apricots); seeds; nuts; and whole-grain or enriched breads and pasta.

 Some combinations include:

-• Iron fortified cereal with orange juice
+• Iron-fortified cereal with orange juice

-• Whole grain toast and strawberries
+• Whole-grain toast and strawberries

 • Egg salad and fruit